-Most vehicle crashes occur due to the actions of one or more persons, be it recklessness, impaired
+Most vehicle crashes occur due to the actions of one or more persons, be it recklessness, impaired driving, inattention, or simply inexperience.

-Of the 69 reported motor vehicle fatalities, the driver of the child's vehicle was responsible for 32 of the crashes; 14 were caused by the teen/child as driver (note this includes the operators of ATVs); and 14 were caused by the driver of another vehicle.
-Seven deaths were pedestrians who, through their own actions, caused the accident that took their lives.
-In one case no one was at fault and in the last one the answer is unknown.
+Of the 72 reported motor vehicle fatalities, the driver of the child's vehicle was responsible for 35 of the crashes; 21 were caused by the teen/child as driver (note this includes the operators of ATVs and bicycles); and 10 were caused by the driver of another vehicle.
+Four deaths were pedestrians who, through their own actions, caused the accident that took their lives.
+In one case the vehicle crash happened after a tire blew and in the last one the panels didn't answer the question.